 - Plus do the 175+ Frugal Living Tips to Save Money

-Finally, you have to being willing to accept an extremely frugal lifestyle.
+Finally, you have to be willing to accept an extremely frugal lifestyle.
 It comes with advantages and drawbacks.
 You must be comfortable saying out loud that you are happy living an extremely frugal lifestyle.

-Are you Capable of Being Frugal?
+Are you Capable of Being Frugal with Money?

 For this anonymous person, their frugality led them to save money over time.
 Specifically over $1,000,000.

-This millionaire knew their money goals and wouldn't let society pressure to do something that didn't align with their priorities.
+This millionaire knew their money goals and wouldn’t let society pressure them to do something that didn’t align with their priorities.
 That is just one of the 7 powerful millionaire traits.
 Here is the full list of millionaire habits.